Staying Safe on Your Student Nights Out

 If you've met someone on your night out, think about the risks of inviting them back to your place or staying at theirs.
 Make sure you're confident that you'll be safe and have a way of getting home afterwards.

 Getting a cab or bus home is safer than walking, so make sure you have money to get home.
 Areas around university campuses generally have good transport networks so you should figure out what works best for you.
 Never accept a lift from a stranger.
+If you become a victim of crime, report to the Police or University Security immediately.

 Walking home safely